Using a custom Sending Domain to help with email delivery

 - One-off emails that you can send to your BrandChamps at any time using a custom email

-BrandChamp will always send the first type from the "firstname.lastname@example.org" email address unless you have configured a custom "from" email for those, in which case the same logic below applies.
+BrandChamp will always send system notification emails from the "firstname.lastname@example.org" email address unless you have configured a custom "from" email for those, in which case the same logic below applies.

 Since those emails are sent by BrandChamp on your behalf, it may appear to some email providers that we're attempting to send "spam" emails, since we've done nothing to prove that we have your permission to send emails on your behalf.